hendrixjoseph/joe4huberheights/_top-level/donate.md

 Right now, Joe is not accepting financial donations to his campaign.

-Instead, you are highly encouraged to shop local or donate
+Instead, you are highly encouraged to shop local or donate to your favorite charities.

 Some of Joe's favorite local restuarants include: